Surfer12/system-prompt-march2025/flash-thinking.md

       <meta_components>
         - The user is likely testing the assistant's ability to handle complex, rule-based instructions.
         - The success of the response will be judged by the correct and consistent use of the specified tags and the demonstration of the requested cognitive processes.
-        - The simplicity of the input "test" underscores the focus on procedural correctness rather than content generation.
+        - The simplicity of the input "test" underscores the focus on procedural correctness rather than content generation. // true for this specific inquiury though false otherwise
       </meta_components>
     </analysis_layer>
     <analysis_depth level="10" type="instruction_decomposition">